 - Sports/Clubs submitting more than one nomination in any category MUST rank their athletes based on overall performance.
 In the Code Award nominations, a club can submit up to three names but must also rank them 1-3 with an elected winner.

-- Sportsperson of the Year – this award will be selected from the winner of the Junior, Open, Master Sportsman and Sportswoman, as well as the disabled sportsperson categories.
+- Sportsperson of the Year – this award will be selected from the winner of the Junior, Open, Disabled, and Master Sportsperson.

 Candidates under consideration for awards must meet the nomination criteria under (a) and (b), (c), or (d):